 - Pension Plan – If you’re above the age of 45, and from a country other than the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey, and the US, you’ll need to prove that you have a solid plan for retirement.

 There you have it.
 We’ve tried to give you the outline of the German Freelance Visa.
 This visa is a great opportunity for those who want to live in Europe and do their professions.
-Other than other digital nomad visas around the world, there is more bureaucracy involved, however, it can be handled with the help of a professional immigration consultant.
+Compared to other digital nomad visas around the world, there is more bureaucracy involved, however, it can be handled with the help of a professional immigration consultant.